Learn Ruby with TDD

 • People who already know some Ruby but want to explore testing more.

-I assume you have some experience with coding (any language) and understand the basic concepts of algorithms.
+I assume you already wrote some code (any language) and understand the basic concepts of algorithms.

 It's also expected that you're comfortable using the terminal (or at least not scared to use it).